Veriqloud/Veriqloud.github.io/src/howto/configuration.md

 # Configuration

-Each server (proxy or storage) can be launched with the configuration by default or a custom one.
+Each server (proxy or storage) can be started with the default configuration or a custom one.

 ### Default values